Cherry-Corporation/Html-Clicker/README.md

 - Prestige 🏅: Reset your game to gain prestige levels, which increase your points per click.
 - Dark Mode 🌙: Switch between light and dark mode to suit your preference.
 Toggle it anytime during the game!
 - Responsive 📱: The game is optimized to work beautifully across all devices, from desktop to mobile!

+# 🎮 How to Play:
+1. Click 🖱️: Start by clicking the "Click Me!" button to earn points.
+2. Upgrade ⚙️: Use your points to upgrade your clicker, increasing the number of points per click.
+3. Buy Auto-Clicker 🤖: Spend points to purchase auto-clickers that earn points automatically every second.
+4. Activate Boost ⚡: Double your points for a limited time by activating the boost.
+5. Prestige 🏅: Reach a point milestone and reset your progress to gain prestige levels that increase your points per click.
+- Dark Mode 🌙: Click the button to toggle between light mode and dark mode to suit your gaming environment!

 ## 🔧 Technologies Used:
 ### Frontend: